 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-The alleged Trustee has participated in creating the disagreement with intent and scienter so as to benefit his family personally to gain 33% of a beneficial interest in something that he and his children are prohibited from having by the language in the alleged Shirley Trust.
-Simon’s alleged power of appointment has not been verified at this time to be a legally qualified power, as the very document it comes from, the 2012 alleged Amended and Restated Trust is improperly notarized and constructed.
-This may be evidence of a premeditated attempt to either force Simon to sign documents while he was suffering mental and physical symptoms that were unexplainable by his doctors, starting approximately 60 days before his death and lasting until his final breath or to his alleged murder (where MURDER was alleged to PBSO by Theodore the day Simon died, see PBSO Report at www.iviewit.tv/ and Theodore pointed the finger and accused his girlfriend of poisoning him).
+Robert Spallina admits that the powers sited were not permissible and Simons trust was restated unlawfully based on fabricated documents he prepared for his client.
+ADD TESCHER RESIGNATION LETTER The alleged Trustee has participated in creating the disagreement with intent and scienter so as to benefit his family personally to gain 33% of a beneficial interest in something that he and his children are prohibited from having by the language in the alleged Shirley Trust.
+Simon’s alleged power of appointment has not been verified at this time to be a legally qualified power, as the very document it comes from, the 2012 alleged Amended and Restated Trust is improperly notarized and constructed This may be evidence of a premeditated attempt to either force Simon to sign documents while he was suffering mental and physical symptoms that were unexplainable by his doctors, starting approximately 60 days before his death and lasting until his final breath or to his alleged murder (where MURDER was alleged to PBSO by Theodore the day Simon died, see PBSO Report at www.iviewit.tv/ and Theodore pointed the finger and accused his girlfriend of poisoning him).
 The documents allegedly signed 48 days before his death cannot even be shown to have been signed by Simon at all that day, as the notary failed to state such appearance.
 To further complicate matters, all the potential witnesses to the documents allegedly signed are involved directly in the proven Fraudulent Notarizations done POST MORTEM, the admitted Altercation of trusts documents done POST MORTEM and the admitted Forgeries done POST MORTEM, all of these already before the Court and challenged as fraudulent documents.
 These documents are also under investigation.
 The Trustee and others who took ILLEGAL INTERIM DISTRIBUTIONS knowingly, knew what they were doing and that everything was challenged and that their names had been forged and fraudulent notarizations affixed upon documents in the Estate of Shirley, in fact, Eliot specifically notified them all not to make any distributions to the grandchildren at all until the Court and investigators could determine what the effects of the fraudulent documents were and if they could change in any way the Shirley Class of Beneficiaries and they rushed instead to take the monies and were advised by Theodore, Spallina, Tescher, Manceri and Rose that it was legally being executed despite their knowledge that they had committed fraud to achieve the illegal distributions.

 The disagreement and dispute involves the interpretation of the Shirley Trust and the construction of Article III.E.1 of Shirley’s Trust, which defines who is Shirley Bernstein’s “child”, “children”, and “lineal descendant” “for the purposes of the dispositions made under this Trust.”